Mikoli09/personal-homepage/README.md

 - **Styled Components** 💅
   Scoped CSS for a more modular, maintainable codebase.
 - **Redux** 🌍
   State management library for predictable application behavior.
+- **Redux-Saga** 🌀
+  A middleware for handling side effects in Redux, like async actions.
 - **GitHub API** 🔗
   Fetches my projects directly from my GitHub account.
 - **Responsive Design** 📱💻
   Fully optimized for desktop, tablet, and mobile.

 ### Demo:
-Check out the live version of my portfolio [here](https://mikoli09.github.io/portfolio/)
+Check out the live version of my portfolio [here](https://mikoli09.github.io/personal-homepage/)

 ### Contact:
 Feel free to reach out if you're interested in collaborating, want to chat, or just want to connect!
 Let's build something amazing together! ✨